Availity/availity-uikit/docs/readme/partials/intro.md

-Availity UIKit is based on [Boostrap 3](http://getbootstrap.com/) with overrides to match our style guidelines.
+Availity UIKit is based on [Bootstrap 3](http://getbootstrap.com/) with overrides to match our style guidelines.